rapidsai/cugraph/docs/cugraph/source/nx_cugraph/nx_cugraph.md

 ```

-The latest list of algorithms supported by nx-cuGraph can be found [here](https://github.com/rapidsai/cugraph/blob/main/python/nx-cugraph/README.md#algorithms).
+The latest list of algorithms supported by nx-cugraph can be found [here](https://github.com/rapidsai/cugraph/blob/main/python/nx-cugraph/README.md#algorithms).